inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 ## Copyright

-The Sauerbomber source code, the Sauerbraten source code, and Sauerbomber files are provided under the terms of the ZLIB license:
+The Sauerbraten Fork source code, the Sauerbraten Fork source code, and Sauerbraten Fork files are provided under the terms of the ZLIB license:

 http://www.opensource.org/licenses/zlib-license.php